 Vaginal mesh cases filed in federal court have been consolidated before U.S. District Judge Joseph Goodwin in Charleston, West Virginia.
 Judge Goodwin has been encouraging Bard to settle the lawsuits to eliminate the risk that the company could be hit with billions of dollars in repeated jury awards.
 In 2013, a West Virginia jury awarded a $2 million verdict against the transvaginal mesh maker.
 Bard settled that case for an undisclosed amount.

 According to public filings with the U.S. Securities and Exchange Commission, Bard has added $337 million to the $660 million it had already reserved for product-liability lawsuits.

-Contact Waters Kraus & Paul to Learn More About Filing a Transvaginal Mesh Lawsuit
+Contact Waters Kraus Paul & Siegel to Learn More About Filing a Transvaginal Mesh Lawsuit